Alexcerna/Artism-/README.md

-# Artism sample application!
+# This is a sample text

 This is the Artism sample application for
 [*One Month Rails*] (http://onemonthrails.com)

 by [Rene Cerna](http://ReneCerna.com)
-this is a sample text